Southern California 45, Fresno State 20

-Kessler completed 22-of-31 passes and Nelson Agholor and Marqise Lee caught two touchdowns apiece for USC (10-4), which led 35-6 after holding Fresno State to 139 yards in the first half.
+Kessler completed 22 of 31 passes and Nelson Agholor and Marqise Lee caught two touchdowns apiece for USC (10-4), which led 35-6 after holding Fresno State to 139 total yards in the first half.
 Javorius Allen added 27 carries for 87 yards and two touchdowns.

 Derek Carr, who entered the game as the nation’s leading passer, was 29-of-54 for 217 yards with two touchdowns and one interception in the final game of his illustrious Fresno State career.
 Davante Adams had nine receptions for 74 yards for the Bulldogs (11-2), who lost their fifth straight bowl game.